natecraddock/ziglua/readme.md

 ## Getting Started

-Adding Ziglua to your project is easy.
-First add this repo as a git submodule, or copy the source into your repo.
+Adding Ziglua to your project takes only a couple of steps.
+First add this repo as a git submodule, or copy the source into your project (one day the Zig package manager will make this easier).
 Then add the following to your `build.zig` file (assuming cloned/copied into a `lib/` subdirectory):

 ```zig
 // use the path to the Ziglua build.zig file